-Making magnesium bicarbonate to use as a health promoting water additive is both an easy and affordable task!
+Making a structured magnesium bicarbonate solution to use as a health promoting water additive is both an easy and affordable task!

 1. A single liter of chilled, generic soda water, which is simply carbonated distilled water (CO2 in distilled water)

 For a supply of pure magnesium hydroxide, alternatively, you can purchase the powder form here: Pure Magnesium Hydroxide Powder (250 grams) .
 Follow the same directions as given below, only, use 3.6 grams of the powder per liter of CO2 Water (just under one teaspoonful).
 Add the powder directly to the seltzer water.
 If you experience problems getting the magnesium to mix/react, then simply add the magnesium powder to a few ounces of water first.
 Mix well, and then add the solution to the carbonated water!

 How to prepare: